Akikazuu/Apache-Log4j-RCE-Attempt/README.md

 Last update : 12-12-2021 09:41:24

-Total ip : 293

-The list contains 245 tor ip addresses
+The file contains 293 unique ip of which 245 are from the tor network.

 Getting from https://www.greynoise.io